Black Pepper (Hei Hu Jiao)

 Key Actions: Carminative, Diuretic, Diaphoretic, Antioxidant, Anti-inflammatory, Antibacterial, Expectorant, Antiseptic, Rubefacient, Aromatic, Relaxant, Stimulant

-Medicinal Uses: Intestinal gas, heartburn, indigestion, constipation, diarrhea, promotes sweating, increases urination, weight loss, cough, colds, skin problems, vitiligo, peptic ulcers, dementia, atherosclerosis, asthma, prevent gangrene, toothache, gum swellings, antistress, depression, headaches, menstrual cramps, cancer, bronchitis, colic, measles, neuralgia, scabies, eye infections.
+Medicinal Uses: Intestinal gas, heartburn, indigestion, constipation, diarrhea, weight loss, cough, colds, skin problems, vitiligo, peptic ulcers, dementia, atherosclerosis, asthma, prevent gangrene, toothache, gum swellings, antistress, depression, headaches, menstrual cramps, cancer, bronchitis, colic, measles, neuralgia, scabies, eye infections, supports immune health, promotes sweating.

 Meridians: Stomach, Large Intestines